 - One serving weighs roughly 2.25 ounces.

 - The sweet cream should be sweetened to taste.
-Feel free to add more sweetener to suit your personal preference.
+Feel free to add more sugar to suit your personal preference.

 These nutrition facts are provided as a courtesy and are only estimates.
 We cannot guarantee the accuracy.